pinfish94/DISoptimizer/README.md

 When you set the chlorine dose to 4, 5, and 6 mg/L, you can obtain the resulting residual chlorine and THM formation under various fixed dosing scenarios.

 ## License

 The software is released under the MIT License.
-Parts of the underlying disinfection optimization method are covered by a pending patent application, and the open-source license applies to the code only.